simonlotzkar/1800_20233_17/README.md

-                .downvotes           # [number] indicates a user thought the update was inaccurate .status              # [boolean] status of icecream machine .userID              # [string] update owner's user id .voterIDList              # [string array] list of users' IDs that voted on the update ├── users                    # [collection] user profiles
+                .downvotes           # [number] indicates a user thought the update was inaccurate .status              # [boolean] status of icecream machine .userID              # [string] update owner's user id .upvoterIDList              # [string array] list of users' IDs that upvoted on the update .downvoterIDList              # [string array] list of users' IDs that downvoted on the update ├── users                    # [collection] user profiles
     /ID
         .dateSignUp              # [timestamp] when user signed-up